Neuro-Oncology

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

-• Visual evoked potentials supplement structural testing with the ability to evaluate the function of the optic pathway, including quantifying the conduction time of the optic nerve. | |
+• Visual evoked potentials supplement structural testing with the ability to evaluate the function of the optic pathway, including quantifying conduction time. | |

-• The pattern-reversal visual evoked potential test is a fast and cost-effective noninvasive clinical procedure that provides information about optic nerve conduction time. | |
+• The pattern reversal visual evoked potential test is a fast and cost-effective noninvasive clinical procedure that provides information about optic nerve conduction time. | |

-• A delayed response of pattern-reversal visual evoked potentials is characteristic of demyelinating optic neuritis.
-However, a delayed response is not specific to optic neuritis and can occur in other conditions, such as compressive optic neuropathy, other inflammatory or infectious optic neuropathy, retinal macular diseases, and poor recording conditions. | |
+• A delayed response of pattern reversal visual evoked potentials is characteristic of demyelinating optic neuritis.
+However, a delayed response is not specific to optic neuritis and can occur in other conditions, such as compressive optic neuropathy, other inflammatory or infectious optic neuropathy, retinal macular diseases, and poor recording conditions. |

-Pattern-reversal visual evoked potentials stimulated by contrast-reversing checkerboard patterns are commonly used for the evaluation of optic nerve function.
+Pattern reversal visual evoked potentials stimulated by contrast-reversing checkerboard patterns are commonly used for the evaluation of optic nerve function.

 In 1972, Halliday and colleagues first reported a delayed visual evoked potential response in optic neuritis.
 The delay persisted after visual acuity had returned to normal (07).
 In 1973, these investigators further demonstrated the value of delayed visual evoked potentials in revealing subclinical lesions in patients with multiple sclerosis who did not have a history of optic neuritis (08).